 Fireball dragon is basically an advanced form of the classic dodgeball game.
 In a tournament two rounds of 10 minutes each are played, with teams switching place on the playing field between games to eliminate any advantages offered by an uneven playing field.
 In School Fireball Dragon, the fireballs are not actually on fire – but they’re still treated as if they are.

 The objective of the game is to eliminate the opposing team while gaining and retaining control of the dragon eggs.
 Each team starts the game in possession of one egg and one fireball.
 At the start of the game one of the team members is designated as the spirit guardian.
 The spirit guardian starts the game in their teams limbo zone, while the remaining players start in their teams nest area.
-A game lasts until one side has lost all players to injury or 10 minutes have passed, whichever comes first.
-At the end of a game the following points are awarded to each team:
+A game lasts until one side has lost all players to “injury” or 10 minutes have passed, whichever comes first.

 Hexes and Broomsticks